-The latest workflow management systems really do give you the opportunity to review your business processes and automate many aspects of them so that they work for the business and are good fit for users too.
+The latest workflow management systems really do give you the opportunity to review your business processes and automate many aspects of them so that they work for the business and are a good fit for users too.

 A typical workflow prescribes how information is treated as soon as it enters the business, and then how it is channelled, with checkpoints for comments, escalations and approvals, prior to actions, reports and archiving.